anilvmware/tanzu-app-engine/workshop/content/exercises/04-kpack-rebase-image.md

 ```

 Check the build logs.
-You can see they are different from the build logs—much shorter and mention only a "rebase" phase.
+You can see they are different from the build logs—much shorter, with `Build reason(s): STACK`, and a single "rebase" phase.
 ```terminal:execute
 command: kp build logs hello-go -b 3
 ```

 Check the registry.
 You should see a new image.
-This image uses the same layers as the previous one, with only the stack layers swapped out.
-This means the image update was fast and safe, as no part of the image was changed unnecessarily.
-It is ready to be re-deployed to your production cluster.
 ```terminal:execute
 command: skopeo list-tags docker://{{ registry_host }}/hello-go
 ```

+The new image uses the same layers as the previous one, with only the stack layers swapped out.
+This means the image update was fast and safe, as no part of the image was changed unnecessarily.
+It is ready to be re-deployed to your production cluster!